 Adverse event rates for both drugs are relatively high.
-Dry mouth is the most commonly-reported adverse event for both.
+Dry mouth is the most commonly reported adverse event for both.
 Longer-term evidence is limited.
 A high discontinuation rate for both drugs was found in a six-month observational study of prescription claims data.
 But there was statistically significant evidence of a higher rate for oxybutynin IR.
 Adverse event, including dry mouth, and withdrawal rates were similar across 3- to 12-month uncontrolled studies.

 Short-term comparative trials demonstrate that overall adverse event and dry mouth rates were significantly higher for oxybutynin IR compared to tolterodine IR.
 A reduction of adverse events and the proportion reporting dry mouth was reduced with the ER compared to the IR formulation of each drug.
 Oxybutynin ER was found to have significantly fewer adverse events overall compared to tolterodine IR, but the difference in reports of dry mouth did not reach statistical significance.
-In comparing the ER formulations, the change in severity of dry mouth was significantly worse with oxybutynin.
+In comparing the ER formulations, both studies found Tolterodine ER to be slightly superior to Oxybutynin ER in reports of adverse events, mainly focusing on dry mouth.
+Withdrawals in both studies however were similar between the groups.
+In a single study, comparison of oxybutynin IR was found to have higher adverse event rates than tolterodine ER.
+This trial found unusually high rates of reports of dry mouth with the oxybutynin compared to other studies.